While NFT games have exploded over the past year, the starting costs for some leave many prospective players wanting free alternatives.

 Gods Unchained is one of the most prominent free-to-play NFT games currently available that lets players earn.

-When players start, they will be granted a Welcome Set of 140 cards.
+When players start, they are granted a Welcome Set of 140 cards.
 These do not sit on the blockchain, and therefore cannot be sold.

 However, by winning Ranked matches, players will earn Flux.
 Flux is a tool they can use in the Gods Unchained Forge to ‘fuse’ duplicate Common Core cards together.
 This process creates full cards that sit on the Ethereum blockchain, and can be traded via the Marketplace.